nicolaipalm/paref/docs/index.rst

    :caption: Contents:
    :hidden:

-      tutorials <./description/tutorials.rst>
+      basics <./description/basics.md>
+      api-reference <./api.rst>
+      FAQs <./description/faqs.md>
+      demo <>
+      trouble-shooting <./description/trouble-shooting.md>
       algorithms <./description/moo-algorithms.md>
       sequences <./description/sequences.md>
       reflections <./description/reflections.md>
-      api-reference <./api.rst>

-Multi-objective optimization strives to find the best trade-offs between conflicting objectives.
-Paref is a Python library that provides a set of tools to perform _problem-tailored_ multi-objective optimization (MOO).
-Problem-tailored, here, means that the user incorporates her preference for certain trade-offs into the optimization process - for example her preference for certain objectives.
-This makes Parefs' MOO algorithms as effective and efficient as possible and particularly well suited for problems that are computationally expensive.
+      paper <>

-Paref is a Python package for algorithmic *problem tailored* multi-objective optimization.
+Paref is a Python package for algorithmic *problem-tailored* multi-objective optimization for expensive blackbox-functions with mathematical guarantees.
 This package contains...

-* a series of ready-to-use MOO algorithms corresponding to frequently targeted properties
+* a series of ready-to-use `MOO algorithms <./description/moo-algorithms.md>` for frequently encountered problem types

-* a framework for you to implement and apply your problem tailored MOO algorithm
+* a framework to quickly implement and apply problem tailored MOO algorithms

-* generic and intuitive interfaces for MOO algorithms, black-box functions and more, so solving a MOO problem with user-defined properties with Paref requires only minimal effort
+* generic and intuitive interfaces for MOO algorithms, black-box functions and more, so solving a MOO problem with Paref requires only minimal effort

 The official release is available at PyPi: